Advertiser Disclosure

 Almas Caviar

-- Price: About $25,000 per 2.2-pound tin
+- Price: About $595 per one-ounce tin

 You can safely assume anything commonly eaten with a pearl spoon costs a lot of money.
-True caviar — limited to the Sevruga, Ossetra and Beluga species of sturgeon found in the Caspian and Black Seas — typically ranges from $20 to $50 and up per ounce, making even the cheapest variety a treat best paired with champagne and served on special occasions.
+True caviar — limited to the Sevruga, Ossetra and Beluga species of sturgeon found in the Caspian and Black Seas — typically ranges from $20 to $50 per ounce, making even the cheapest variety a treat best paired with champagne and served on special occasions.

 Yubari King Melon